nickcherry/alexa-adventure/README.md

 npm run dynamo
 ```

-Then, to start the [alexa-app-server](https://github.com/matt-kruse/alexa-app-server), be sure that Dynamo is available (`npm run dynamo`) and then run the following from the project root:
+Then, to start the [alexa-app-server](https://github.com/matt-kruse/alexa-app-server), run the following from the project root:

 ```shell
 npm start